folio-org/folio-install/single-server.md

 1. Gather information

-    Begin by collecting information about the edge module you are installing.
+    Begin by collecting information about the edge module that you are installing.
 In this example, we'll install edge-oai-pmh.
 Collect information on your own environment following the example below:

     | Variable | Example Value | Notes |
     | -------- | ----- | ---- |